canelablanco/eurofirms-bootcamp-202309/staff/isabel-blanco/project/doc/README.md

 ## Functional Description

-This application allows you to create your own diets, save your favorites, and modify your data to create new diets
+This application allows you to create your own diets, save your favorites, and modify your data to create new diets.

 ### Use Cases
 - Update profile (height, weight, habits, etc...)